advik-student-dev/i3-dotfiles/README.md

 cd ~
 micro .bashrc

 Add these lines to the end of it

 export PATH=$PATH:/usr/local/sbin
 export PATH=$PATH:/usr/sbin

-## exit out of micro with ctrl + q and press y to write out the changes (esc + shift + colon then type wq in vim).
+exit out of micro with ctrl + q and press y to write out the changes (esc + shift + colon then type wq in vim). reboot now

-reboot now ## debian only will allow you to run commands like that with sudo in the front if you are not in root
+Debian only will allow you to run commands like that with sudo in the front if you are not in root

-## if that doesn't work
+If that doesn't work
 cd /usr/sbin
 ./reboot now